-You are all excited with your new HDTV as you can finally enjoy your favorite movies and shows in brighter colors and vivid and accurate pictures.
-The only dampening aspect of getting a new HDTV is it’s installation as it has to be properly installed, preferably by electrical specialist for maximum safety and enjoyment.
+You are all excited about your new HDTV as you can finally enjoy your favourite movies and shows in brighter colours and vivid and accurate pictures.
+The only dampening aspect of getting a new HDTV is it’s installation as it has to be properly installed, preferably by an electrical specialist for maximum safety and enjoyment.

-One of the appealing aspects of flat panel TVs is its wall installation with concealed wiring.
+One of the appealing aspects of flat-panel TVs is its wall installation with concealed wiring.
 All the electrical and television signal wires have to pass through the walls and into the concealed junction boxes behind the mounting bracket.
-It’s a professional technician who ensures the TV outlet installation is properly fit against the wall, with minimal visible wiring.
+It’s a professional technician who ensures the TV outlet installation is properly fit against the wall, with a minimally visible wiring.

 The right position

 While home decor magazines portray a sleek, flat panel TV mounted over a fireplace it’s not the best location for your TV.
 There is the risk of your TV catching fire if you have a wood-burning fireplace.